ADOPTING FROM PUGALUG

 NOTE: Only submit applications for dogs that are tagged as "Ready to Adopt"

-If you are interested in adopting a dog, please watch their page.
+If you are interested in adopting a dog, please watch their page and check our Facebook and Instagram.
 A few days before a dog goes up for adoption, we will post their adoption requirements along with the date and time that their online application form will go live.

 Please review the adoption requirements.
 Each dog has their own specific requirements.
 Please take the time to think about whether your family is a good match for this dog.
 If you cannot provide both the basic requirements and specific requirements, please do not apply.